 Whatever simple ways you can create rituals in your life they are well worth the effort to develop because any new ritual does not have to be elaborate or complicated, just a set of actions that have an intention.
 The behaviour isn’t random and can be repeated.
 For example, an online cheers with a glass of champagne at the end of the day with friends or family, a proper afternoon tea with friends online.

 We have started a small ritual of an extended tea with breakfast in our house.
 Proper tea is made and served in a teapot and placed on a burner to stay hot.
 We use vintage breakfast cups rather than a quick cuppa we make ourselves in a mug with a teabag.
-It is only a small thing but makes the morning quite different; a bit old fashioned maybe and reminds me of times in the past when life was slower and traditions upheld especially in country towns and rural living.
+It is only a small thing but makes the morning quite different; a bit old fashioned maybe and reminds me of times in the past where life was slower and traditions upheld especially in country towns and rural living.

 Content Di Baker 2021